TwidWawMon/Sims4SlowGrowthMod/README.md

 ### Camera modes

 - Pressing `tab` enters a free-roam camera mode.
 WASD will move, Q and E will change heights.
-Holding shift will doing those will increase their speed.
+Holding shift while doing those will increase their speed.
 - Shift+tab enters first-person camera.
 If you launch through Steam, then you'll need to change the Steam hotkey to activate this.

 ### Updating the max height of the height-slider mod